cstudio7/drift-detector/README.md

 ### Option 1: Run Manually

-1.  go run cmd/drift-detector/main.go list
+1.  go run cmd/drift-detector/main.go list (list can be up or down or detect)

    *   This lists the instance IDs of all non-terminated EC2 instances in your AWS account.